AdaCore/gnatstudio/docs/users_guide/extending.rst

 attribute for specific values of the index.
-For example, project files contain an attribute specifying the name of the compiler for each language, which is indexed on the project attribute specifying the language used for each source files.
+For example, project files contain an attribute specifying the name of the compiler for each language, which is indexed on the project attribute specifying the language used for each source file.
 Its default value depends on the language (:program:`gnatmake` for Ada, :program:`gcc` for C, etc.).
 This attribute requires one XML attribute, :file:`value`, which is the value of the attribute for which the type is overriden.